thedropbears/cms-website/src/_pages/join.md

 We're always looking for enthusiastic students to join our team!
 The Drop Bears welcome students from all backgrounds, with or without prior experience in robotics, programming, or engineering.

+> **Important:** Our 2025 interest form is now closed.
+Please check back later in the year for details on the next intake or contact us at [enquiries@thedropbears.org.au](mailto:enquiries@thedropbears.org.au) if you have any questions.

 ## Who Can Join?

 - High school students (Years 8-12)